 - Get medical help straight away.
 Don’t wait to “see if it gets better.”
 Call for emergency help or head to the nearest hospital.

-- What doctors will do: They’ll give you an antidote like ethanol (yep, actual alcohol) or a drug called Fomepizole to stop methanol from turning toxic in your body.
+- What doctors will do: They’ll give you an antidote like ethanol or a drug called Fomepizole to stop methanol from turning toxic in your body.
 You might also get dialysis to flush out the methanol and fix the damage.

 - Time matters: Treatment is most effective within 10–30 hours of drinking methanol.
 Don’t delay.